 Aside from sightseeing, you can consider staying overnight in Ogimachi Village at Shirakawago to experience a unique stay at the traditional Japanese farmhouse.

-Recommended Tour from Editor: Keen to explore Shirakawago for half day from Takayama?
-Sign up for this highly-rated guided English-speaking Shirakawago Tour so you can spend more time admiring the mountainous landscape and have stress-free planning!
+Recommended Tour: Keen to explore Shirakawago for half day from Takayama?
+I recommend this highly-rated guided English-speaking Shirakawago Tour so you can spend more time admiring the mountainous landscape and have stress-free planning!

 Where To Stay In Takayama During Winter